ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 - **¬I<sub>w</sub> ∧ W(w,μ)**

-  Are we running statically (¬ is negation and I<sub>w</sub> is true when we are allowed to change the blockchain state)?
+  Are we running statically ([¬ is negation](https://en.wikipedia.org/wiki/Negation) and I<sub>w</sub> is true when we are allowed to change the blockchain state)?
   If so, and we're trying a state changing operation, it can't happen.

-  The function W(w,μ) is defined later in equation 150, W(w,μ) is true if one of these conditions is true:
+  The function W(w,μ) is defined later in equation 150.
+  W(w,μ) is true if one of these conditions is true:
   - **w ∈ {CREATE, CREATE2, SSTORE, SELFDESTRUCT}**

     These opcodes change the state, either by creating a new contract, storing a value, or destroying the current contract.